 Responsibility for implementation and compliance with this Affirmative Action policy has been delegated to the Affirmative Action officer.
+Please see Section 212 for additional information.

 102 DOCTRINE OF EMPLOYMENT AT WILL

 The University is an at-will employer consistent with Arkansas law.